AutocoinLab/autopycoin/README.md

 ```

-We can't use it now as it needs to be initialized by an array, tensor or a dataframe
+We can't use it now as it needs to be initialized by an array, a tensor or a dataframe.

 ```python